Zaha Hadid: Awards and honours

 Hadid was appointed Commander of the Order of the British Empire (CBE) in the 2002 Birthday Honours and Dame Commander of the Order of the British Empire (DBE) in the 2012 Birthday Honours for services to architecture.

 Hadid was named an honorary member of the American Academy of Arts and Letters and an honorary fellow of the American Institute of Architects.
 She was on the board of trustees of The Architecture Foundation.

 In 2002, Hadid won the international design competition to design Singapore's one-north master plan.
 In 2004, Hadid became the first female recipient of the Pritzker Architecture Prize.
 In 2005, her design won the competition for the new city casino of Basel, Switzerland and she was elected as a Royal Academician.
 In 2006, she was honoured with a retrospective spanning her entire work at the Guggenheim Museum in New York; that year she also received an Honorary Degree from the American University of Beirut.

 In 2008, she was ranked 69th on the Forbes list of "The World's 100 Most Powerful Women".
 In 2010, she was named by Time as an influential thinker in the 2010 TIME 100 issue.
 In September 2010 the New Statesman listed Zaha Hadid at number 42 in its annual survey of "The World's 50 Most Influential Figures of 2010".

 In 2013, she was assessed as one of the 100 most powerful women in the UK by Woman's Hour on BBC Radio 4.
 In 2014, 2015 and 2016, Hadid appeared on Debrett's list of the most influential people in the UK.
 In January 2015, she was nominated for the Services to Science and Engineering award at the British Muslim Awards.

 She won the Stirling Prize, the UK's most prestigious award for architecture, two years running: in 2010, for one of her most celebrated works, the MAXXI in Rome, and in 2011 for the Evelyn Grace Academy, a Z‑shaped school in Brixton, London.
 She also designed the Dongdaemun Design Plaza & Park in Seoul, South Korea, which was the centrepiece of the festivities for the city's designation as World Design Capital 2010.
 In 2014, the Heydar Aliyev Cultural Centre, designed by her, won the Design Museum Design of the Year Award, making her the first woman to win the top prize in that competition.

-In 2015, she became the first woman to receive the Royal Gold Medal awarded by the Royal Institute of British Architects.
+On 3 February 2016 Hadid became the first woman in her own right to receive the Royal Institute of British Architects Royal Gold Medal.

 In 2016 in Antwerp, Belgium a square was named after her, Zaha Hadidplein, in front of the extension of the Antwerp Harbour House designed by Zaha Hadid.

 Google celebrated her achievements with a Doodle on 31 May 2017, to commemorate the date (in 2004) on which Hadid became the first woman to win the prestigious Pritzker Architecture Prize.